mavlink/mavlink-devguide/en/guide/xml_schema.md

 ## File Structure

 The broad structure for MAVLink XML files is given below.

-> **Note** If you're creating a custom dialect file your file structure should be similar to the one below.
+> **Note** If you're creating a custom dialect file your file structure should be similar to the one below (but may omit any/all sections).
-  Typically you will use `<include>common.xml</include>` to import **common.xml** and define your dialect's additional messages and enum in the blocks shown.

 ```xml
 <?xml version="1.0"?>